-Under the Amplyx Agreement, the Company is obligated to make future milestone payments to Amplyx and Novartis totaling up to approximately \$76.0 million, contingent upon the achievement of various clinical development and regulatory milestones.
-Of this total, the Company has recognized \$2.0 million of future milestone payments to Novartis as assumed liabilities upon acquisition.
-In the event that MAU868 is commercialized, the Company is obligated to pay to Amplyx and Novartis royalties based on net sales by country and by product.
+As of September 30, 2022, the Company is obligated to make future milestone payments of up to \$7.0 million and \$62.0 million to Amplyx and Novartis, respectively, contingent upon the achievement of specified development, regulatory and commercial milestones.
+In the event that MAU868 is commercialized, the Company will be obligated to pay royalties to Amplyx and Novartis based on net sales by country and by product.